What is Keppra?

 However, generic medications are allowed to have different inactive ingredients than the brand-name medication.
 This might include fillers or dyes or other ingredients that may cause problems for people with allergies or sensitivities.

-It should also be noted that many health care providers believe that special care should be taken when switching a patient from a brand-name seizure medication to a generic one, or even switching between different generic versions of a medication.
+It should also be noted that many health care providers believe that special care should be taken when switching a patient from a brand-name seizure medication to a generic one, or even switching between different generic versions of medication.

 What can I do?